-A) Remove the knockout that close the 8" (20 cm) diameter holes on top of the fireplace.
-Then cut and remove the insulation and the other set of knockout inside the fireplace.
+A) Remove the knockouts that close the 8" (20 cm) diameter holes on top of the fireplace.
+Then cut and remove the insulation and the other set of knockouts inside the fireplace.

-B) Screw 6 steel brackets (D) with 6 screws (E) onto the top of the fireplace (3 per duct).
-Insert the ducts (G) (not supplied) into each opening.
-Position the ducts as shown in the section view below, for optimal heat capture.
-Screw each duct in place in the brackets (D) with 6 self-drilling screws (F).
+B) Screw the 6 steel brackets (D) with 6 screws (E) onto the top of the fireplace (3 per duct).
+Insert the ducts (G) (not supplied) into each opening and screw in place in the brackets (D) with 6 self-drilling screws (F).